 Employee learning and development.
 We invest in the development of our employees and managers.
 We believe that when our employees feel properly supported, engaged, and confident in their skills, they are more effective and can provide an even better customer experience.
-During 2023, we invested approximately \$200 million in a variety of employee learning and development programs, including functional training, regulatory compliance, leadership and professional development, and early talent development programs.
-In addition, we provided tuition reimbursement for approximately 2,600 employees in 2023.
+During 2024, we invested approximately \$200 million in a variety of employee learning and development programs, including functional training, required risk and regulatory compliance, leadership and professional development, and early talent development programs.
+In addition, we provided tuition reimbursement for approximately 2,600 employees in 2024.